iskng/mcp-rs/README.md

 - **Calculator Tool**: A sample tool that performs arithmetic operations (add, subtract, multiply, divide)
 - **Server-Sent Events (SSE) Transport**: Real-time communication between client and server
 - **WebSocket Transport**: Alternative transport for bidirectional communication
+- **Tool Derive Macro**: A macro for easily creating tools from Rust structs
+- **Prompt Management**: Support for creating and managing prompt templates

 The `server_test` example is fully functional and works as a Cursor tool, allowing you to run an MCP server and interact with it using the Python client.